ozzyuni/LMPVC/lmpvc_ros2/README.md

 Language Model Program Voice Control (LMPVC) is a voice control framework for robotics, powered by Large Language Models (LLMs).
 This ROS2 workspace contains all it's core functionality.

+## ROS 2 Requirements

+To use lmpvc_controller with Franka FR3, an up to date version of franka_description is required: https://github.com/frankaemika/franka_description

+Versions of fr3_moveit_config and franka_msgs are provided with the package to avoid a dependency on a full franka_ros installation.

 ## Instructions

 Usage after setting up with one of the procedures further down: